thewoolleyman/boxbuilder/README.markdown

 ----

-'boxbuilder\_user' is the username which is used to log into the EC2 builder instance via SSH.
+**(REQUIRED to match default ssh-able user for builder instance)** 'boxbuilder\_user' is the username which is used to log into the EC2 builder instance and perform the remote AMI build via SSH.
+It must match a user which is ssh-able by default on the builder instance which is started from the AMI specified in 'boxbuilder\_builder\_instance\_ami\_id'.

-It will default to 'ubuntu', which is the default user on the standard Ubuntu EC2 AMIs used to start a builder instance.
+Set it to 'ubuntu' if you are using the standard Ubuntu EC2 AMIs to start a builder instance (more distros will be supported in the future).

-    boxbuilder_user=ubuntu
+    boxbuilder_user={required to be exported directly or in .boxbuilderrc}

 ----